 - Governance: ensuring that decisions are taken by the right people and based on the right information.
 The governance role can also include audit or peer reviews, development of project and program structures and ensuring accountability.

 - Transparency: providing information with a single source of the truth.
 Information should be relevant and accurate to support effective decision-making.

 - Reusability: stopping project teams from reinventing the wheel by being a central point for lessons learned, templates and best practice.

-- Delivery support: making it easy for project teams to do their jobs by reducing bureaucracy, providing training, mentoring and quality assurance.
+- Delivery Support: making it easy for project teams to do their jobs by reducing bureaucracy, providing training, mentoring and maintaining quality assurance.

 - Traceability: providing the function for managing documentation, project history and organizational knowledge.

 PMO teams fulfill a variety of functions on a day-to-day basis including, but not limited to:

 - Gathering data about project progress and producing reports

 - Developing standards and processes